Matthew 24:32-35

 The King's signs call for watchful discernment, and the King's words give unshakable certainty.

-33 Even so you also, when you see all these things, know that it is near, even at the doors.
+33 So also, when you see all these things, you will know that He is near, right at the door.

-34 Most certainly I tell you, this generation will not pass away, until all these things are accomplished.
+34 Truly I tell you, this generation will not pass away until all these things have happened.

-35 Heaven and earth will pass away, but my words will not pass away.
+35 Heaven and earth will pass away, but My words will never pass away.

 The King's signs call for watchful discernment, and the King's words give unshakable certainty.